 In: Hunyadi Sándor – Rudolf Veronika – Varró Orsolya (szerk.): Micae mediaevales XI.
 Fiatal történészek dolgozatai a középkori Magyarországról és Európáról.
-Budapest, ELTE BTK Történelemtudományi Doktori Iskola.
-(Expected to appear in 2022.)
+Budapest, ELTE BTK Történelemtudományi Doktori Iskola, 2023.

-Társadalmi felelősségvállalás a 11. századi Provence-ban [Social Responsibility in 11th-Century Provence]
+Társadalmi felelősségvállalás a 11. századi Provence-ban [Social Responsibility in Eleventh-Century Provence]

 In: Kovács Enikő – Rudolf Veronika – Szokola László – Varró Orsolya – Veszprémy Márton (szerk.): Micae mediaevales X. Fiatal történészek dolgozatai a középkori Magyarországról és Európáról.
 Budapest, ELTE BTK Történelemtudományi Doktori Iskola, 2022.